vvs31415/rust-interop/book/src/c/calling-from-c.md

 target_link_libraries(count ${RUST_LIB_PATH})
 ```

-We construct the library name in a platform independent way (libcount.a or
+We construct the library name in a platform-independent way (libcount.a or
 count.lib), and link it to our executable.

 Let's build and run the program: